Baird Maintains Watsco Inc. - (WSO) Outperform Recommendation

 What are Other Shareholders Doing?

-IWD - iShares Russell 1000 Value ETF holds 46K shares representing 0.13% ownership of the company.
-In it's prior filing, the firm reported owning 44K shares, representing an increase of 4.41%.
-The firm decreased its portfolio allocation in WSO by 11.36% over the last quarter.
+JNL SERIES TRUST - JNL holds 9K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 8K shares, representing an increase of 2.92%.
+The firm increased its portfolio allocation in WSO by 4.42% over the last quarter.

-Annandale Capital holds 3K shares representing 0.01% ownership of the company.
-No change in the last quarter.

-Park National holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing an increase of 2.59%.
-The firm increased its portfolio allocation in WSO by 130,528.99% over the last quarter.
+KVLE - KFA Value Line(R) Dynamic Core Equity Index ETF holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 18.58%.
+The firm decreased its portfolio allocation in WSO by 5.47% over the last quarter.

 What is the Fund Sentiment?